egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 water entitlements throughout the state, and the Victorian Catchment Management Authorities (CMAs) that manage the delivery of environmental water along individual waterways.
-Findings from this research can then be used to directly influence: managament decisions through the CMAs;
+Findings from this research can then be used to directly influence: management decisions through the CMAs;
 water allocation through the VEWH; and water investment through DELWP, the State Government and the Murray Darling Basin Authority.
 Other stakeholders, including the public, water authorities and institutions